-Mongolia is pursuing financial sustainability for its immunization services through expenditure tracking.
+Mongolia is pursuing financial sustainability for its immunization services primarily through expenditure tracking.
 The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Mongolia in June 2012.

 Immunization Program Structure